llm-bible/llm-bible.github.io/_publications/bhat2023investigating.markdown

 bibkey: bhat2023investigating
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2309.08210"}
-tags: ['Model Architecture', 'Applications', 'GPT']
+tags: ['GPT', 'Applications', 'Model Architecture']
 ---
 As we embark on a new era of LLMs, it becomes increasingly crucial to understand their capabilities, limitations, and differences.
 Toward making